Presbyterians of the Past

-In 1795, Moses married the sister of John C. Calhoun, Catherine.
-John had been a student of Rev. Waddel when he taught in Georgia.
-Moses and Catherine had a brief life together because of her death within a year of their marriage due to complications from childbirth.
-The infant daughter soon followed her mother to the grave.
+In 1795, he married Catherine the sister of John C. Calhoun.
+Calhoun had been a student of Waddel when he taught in Georgia.
+Moses and Catherine had a brief life together because she died within a year of their marriage due to complications from childbirth.
+The infant daughter soon followed her mother by passing away.
 In 1800, Moses married Elizabeth Woodson Pleasants and they enjoyed the blessings of four sons and two daughters.

-Moses Waddel left Georgia in 1801 to open a school on the Savannah River in Vienna, Abbeville District, South Carolina.
-His residential proximity to the Hopewell Church (also called the Lower Long Cane Church) gave him the opportunity to be its pastor.
-He moved his academy to Willington and resigned from the call to the Hopewell Church in 1804.
+University of Georgia, Historical Marker, Web dpi, 7-29-2015When he left Georgia in 1801 he opened a school on the Savannah River in Vienna, Abbeville District, South Carolina.
+He lived close to the Hopewell Church (also called the Lower Long Cane Church) which facilitated his being called to serve the congregation as pastor.
+He moved the academy to Willington and resigned from the Hopewell Church in 1804.
 One writer described the Willington school property in its early days as the campus developed.

 For educational purposes he had at first but a log house, ventilated by a wide open passage; and as the place seemed so strait, and the number of pupils continually increased, soon a great number of little wooden tents or domiciles surrounded the log cabin, peeping out here and there from among the Chinquapin bushes—some with little pipes of wooden chimneys plastered with mud—others more pretentiously built of brick looking decrepit and rickety; yet supplying all that the erratic wishes of a student might require.
 (Howe, 2:143)

-Henry Alexander White adds to the description of Willington Academy’s campus life noting that when George McDuffie entered the school there were about one hundred eighty pupils who were called to class by the blowing of a horn.
+Henry Alexander White adds to the description of campus life at Willington Academy noting that when George McDuffie entered the school there were about one hundred eighty pupils who were called to class by the blowing of a horn.

-Moses Waddel suffered a stroke in September 1836 and was moved back to Georgia to the residence of his son in Athens where he died July 21, 1840.
-Rev. Waddel had been given a Doctor of Divinity by South Carolina College in 1807.
+Moses Waddel suffered a stroke in September 1836 and was moved back to Georgia to live with his son in Athens.
+He died July 21, 1840.
+Moses Waddel had been honored with the Doctor of Divinity by South Carolina College in 1807.
 His tireless and selfless work not only as a minister but as an educator provided both spiritual guidance and education for thousands of church members and students.
+Even though he was in a later generation, Moses Waddel’s work stabilizing and improving the University of Georgia was as important to it as John Witherspoon’s efforts bringing discipline and improved academics to Princeton University.

 The children of Moses and Elizabeth included four sons—James Pleasants Waddel, who was a professor in the University of Georgia for many years; John N. Waddel became the chancellor of the University of Mississippi; Isaac W. Waddel followed in his father’s footsteps as a minister; and W. W. Waddel was a physician.